 A chemical pregnancy refers to a very early miscarriage which occurs before the fifth week of gestation, and well before the foetus can be visibly detected on an ultrasound.
-Chemical pregnancies account for up to 50-75 percent of all miscarriages.
+Chemical pregnancies account for up to 50 to 75 per cent of all miscarriages.

 For instance, your pregnancy test might show positive, but you still get your period after a few days.
 This could mean a chemical pregnancy.